Worst Cars in the Gran Turismo Franchise

 The average Copen only has 63 HP, and this VGT, which is supposed to be this big, furious machine, only has about 146 HP.
 Granted, that's more than the regular, but still laughably low.

-I'm putting both of these two together for this entry.
+I'm putting both of these together for this entry.

 Originally intended for Gran Turismo 2's drag racing feature, which was eventually removed, these two cars, alongside the racing modification for the Dodge Intrepid, are the remaining vestiges of such an idea.

-Both of the cars have the highest horsepower count of any non-modified car, at 1,011.
+Both cars have the highest horsepower count of any non-modified car, at 1,011.
 However, both of these cars only do a maximum of 230 miles an hour, and they're horrible on steering.

-A fun novelty, yes, but these two cars will only do decent on test course.
+A fun novelty, yes, but these two cars will only do decently on the test course.
 Have fun racing them anywhere else.
-Oh well, at least they sell for a quarter of $1 million.
+Oh well, at least they sell for a quarter of a million dollars.

 Who at Polyphony Digital thought it would be a good idea to give a nod to the Karen demographic?

 When the electric/combustion engine hybrid, the Prius, hit the market in 1997, the world cheered.
 "Yes!
 An end to fossil fuels!
 We can slow global warming!
-It's a revolution! " We all collectively said to our friends on MSM.
-So, just two years later, Polyphony decides to add this revolutionary car to the line-up, and we were not feeling it.
+It's a revolution!" we all collectively said to our friends on MSN.
+So, just two years later, Polyphony decides to add this revolutionary car to the lineup, and we were not feeling it.

 The Prius was incredibly slow for what it was, a compact car.
-Having a laughable 63 HP, equal to that of a Kei car.
-Acceleration and weight wasn't that bad, though.
+It had a laughable 63 HP, equal to that of a Kei car.
+Acceleration and weight weren't that bad, though.

-However, what truly makes this car painful was that you couldn't modify it!
+However, what truly makes this car painful is that you couldn't modify it!
 Yup, no exhaust, no flywheels, no racing chip.
 You gotta run this thing stock!

 And there was a planned racing mod for this car, too?
 Thank god PD scrapped that.

-Luckily, for you eco-warriors out there, the Prius has gotten better in later games, and even gotten a race car variant.
+Luckily, for you eco-warriors out there, the Prius has gotten better in later games, and it even has a race car variant.

 Well, at least they made up for it by giving the Mazda Demio an A-Spec tuning kit.